pauleveritt/wired_injector/docs/injectables.md

   can be put to some use
 - Rely on Python 3.7 or later ordering of dicts

+- Example issues that I'm trying to solve with `Injectables`
+  * Themester, Sphinx, app might all want to set `_static` output target
+  * Nice autocomplete on config attrs/values for site admin
+  * Is `ThemeConfig` protocol really needed?
+  * Single `ThemabasterConfig` winds up as a garbage barge

+- Injectables To-Do from whiteboard
+  * Setup in phases: pre/post/neither, system/app/plugins/site
+  * Sphinx app gets setup from conf.py
+    - But can scan for decorators in conf.py or packages below
+  * Make static root a first class part of Themester config
+    - Other config can reference it
+  * Config field values can depend on other field values
+  * Slim down `make_registry` and friends
+    - Inline into storytime, no need to be separate
+  * Ensure `@config` can do `__wired_factory__` for special cases
+  * Use `Injectable.info` to collect stuff like `shortname` that can be used for Sphinx config directives
+  * Decide whether to get rid of customizable venusian scan `category = 'wired'` on decorator

 ## Work Done

 * ``Injectables`` dataclass, stored as optional on the registry